ZKsync Era logoZKsync Era

 A diagram of the upgrades and governance

-Validator: Proposes batches from L2 into the ValidatorTimelock, from where they can be proven and finally executed (through the ExecutorFacet of the diamond) after a predefined delay (currently 21h).
-This allows for freezing the L2 chain within the delay if any suspicious activity was detected.
-Can be set by the Admin or Governor.
+Validator: Proposes batches from L2 through the ValidatorTimelock, from where they can be proven and finally executed (by the Validator through the ExecutorFacet of the diamond) after a predefined delay (currently 21h).
+This allows for freezing the L2 chain and reverting batches within the delay if any suspicious activity was detected, but also delays finality.
+The ValidatorTimelock has the single Validator role in the Zk stack diamond contracts and can be set by the Matter Labs Multisig through the STM.
+The actual Validator actors can be added and removed by the ChainAdmin in the ValidatorTimelock contract.

-A Governance smart contract is set up as the Governor role of the diamond.
+A Governance smart contract is used as the intermediary for most of the critical permissions of the Matter Labs Multisig.
 It includes logic for planning upgrades with parameters like transparency and/or a delay.
-Currently the delay is optional (minimum delay = 0s) and not used by the multisig.
+Currently the delay is optional and not used by the multisig.
 The optional transparency may be used in the future to hide instant emergency upgrades by the Security Council or delay transparent (thus auditable) governance upgrades.
-The Governance smart contract has two roles, an owner role and a securityCouncil role.
+The Governance smart contract has two roles, an Owner (Governor role in the picture, resolves to Matter Labs Multisig) role and a SecurityCouncil role.

 Permissions